Shetland Sheepdog Breeders

 Early breeders deliberately selected for size, coat quality, aptitude to alarm bark and instinct for herding.
 When they had a desirable trait in a Sheltie, breeders made sure to mate that dog with their other finest Shelties, so their puppies would inherit the trait too.

 This is known as artificial selection.
 When humans don't intervene in animal breeding, it's known as natural selection.
-Both are essential drivers of evolution: the emergence of new species through genetic mutation.
+Both are drivers of evolution: the emergence of new species through genetic mutation.